-Pat the ribs dry and season liberally with salt, pepper, allspice, and paprika.
+Pat the ribs dry and season liberally with salt, pepper, allspice

 In a large Dutch oven heat the oil, a couple of turns of the pan, over high heat.
 Add the meat and brown in two batches, turning frequently.
 Remove the ribs to a plate, pour off the fat, as necessary.

 While the meat browns, make a flavor paste by adding the garlic, chile, bay leaves, parsley, and rosemary to a food processor

 .
 Remove and reserve the paste.

 Once all of the meat has been browned and the fat has been poured off, add the remaining oil, onions, carrots, and celery to the pan, season with salt and pepper and stir 5 to 10 minutes, until soft, remove the mixture to a plate.
 Add in the flavor paste and stir 5 minutes more.
 Deglaze

 the pan with wine and reduce by 2/3, about 15 minutes.
 Return the ribs to the pot and add the stock.
 Bring the mixture to a boil, cover and move the ribs into the oven and cook 2 1/2 hours.
 Add the onions

 and carrots back to the pot for the last 20 to 30 minutes of cooking time.